b-yond-infinite-network/amaze-us/microservice/challenge-3/haproxy/README.md

 ## Configuration

-The configuration contains the statistics page.
+> The configuration contains the statistics page.

-The reverse proxy on two backends:
+> The reverse proxy on the two backends:

 * cargo:8080
 * booster:3000